developerdevice/Vourto/README.md

 ## DOCUMENTATION V1.0.0

-Vourto it’s a PHP library that allow agility and usability to the code.
+Vourto is a PHP library that allows agility and usability on the code.
 The best solution currently.

 ### Installing

-You can to download the lib using Composer (recommended) or simplesly downloading directly from GitHub repository.
+You can download the library using Composer (recommended) or simply download it directly from GitHub repository.

 ### Composer

-Download composer file (composer.json) from our repository to you local/public server or copy the below code
+Download the composer file (composer.json) from our repository to you local/public server or copy the below code

 ```
 {